-The Research Process for a Visitor Survey The person entering the data should also ensure that missing responses are properly coded, the data makes sense and there are no other obvious errors.
+The person entering the data should also ensure that missing responses are properly coded, the data makes sense and there are no other obvious errors.
 A decision should also be made regarding outliers.
 In statistics, an outlier is an observation that lies an abnormal distance from other values in a random sample from a population.
 In a visitor survey, an outlier may be a visitor who stays an unusually long period of time or makes a single very large expenditure.
 Generally, these responses should be handled separately or removed from the database.